Trail running shoes

 Merrell is another brand known for its durable and performance-driven trail running shoes.
 Aside from the reliable grip on technical terrains, Merrell trail shoes are also popular because of its lightweight, low-drop design.
 Popular shoes include Merrell Trail Glove 4, Merrell All Out Crush Tough Mudder, Merrell Agility Peak Flex, and Merrell All Out Charge.

-Popular shoes for trail running
+Popular trail running shoes

 Here are the top five popular trail running shoes based on RunRepeat’s ranking (as of the first half of 2018):